Select Page

 Manufacturing and finishing

-Even if this steering wheel isn’t expensive, the manufacturer has taken the rather noble materials route for this product.
+Even though this steering wheel is not expensive, the manufacturer has taken the rather noble materials route for this product.
 The structure of the steering wheel is made of aluminum alloy, but this is not Moza’s usual aviation-industry material.
 Nevertheless, it’s metal, with plastic for some faceplate elements (mainly where certain buttons are located).

 In terms of build quality, it’s clearly a cut above the competition at this price level, and my hat’s off to Moza for that.